avivasolutionsnl/sitecore-docker/README.md

 PS> nuke push
 ```

 NB.
-To prefix the Docker images with your repository name change the `XpImagePrefix` and `XcImagePrefix` build setting parameters.
+To prefix the Docker images with your repository name change the `RepoImagePrefix`, `XpImagePrefix` and/or `XcImagePrefix` build setting parameters.

 # Run